 With under $25,000 in capital Mark Dankberg, working alongside co-founders Mark Miller and Steve Hart, started ViaSat in a spare bedroom in Mr. Dankberg's house in 1986.
-The three had complementary skills and remain in key roles at the company today.
+The three remain in key roles at the company today.
 Dankberg is chairman and CEO, while Miller and Hart are chief technical officers.

 Funded R&D Projects At First, But Always With an Eye on the Product Business

-ViaSat’s initial business was obtaining contracts for engineering & proposal support to defense prime contractors bidding satellite programs.
+Our initial business was obtaining contracts for engineering & proposal support to defense prime contractors bidding satellite programs.
 Part of each agreement was the stipulation that, if these customers won contracts as a result, then ViaSat would become a subcontractor.
-After two such "proposal" contracts, ViaSat obtained venture financing of $300,000 from Southern California Ventures.
+After two such "proposal" contracts, the Company obtained venture financing of $300,000 from Southern California Ventures.

 Even with its beginnings in consulting, every contract was aimed at developing products to manufacture.
 The first breakthrough was to develop and manufacture specialized test equipment.
-This product may have been at the periphery of the industry, but created a product basis, and demonstrated our ability to design & manufacture.
-Despite its very small capitalization and a declining defense budget, the company’s strategy resulted in growing revenues every year, and a record of profitability beginning in year two and continuing today.
+This product may have been at the periphery of the industry, but created a product basis and demonstrated our ability to design and manufacture.
+Despite a very small capitalization and a declining defense budget, the Company’s strategy resulted in growing revenues every year, and profitability beginning in year two.

 Our initial successes in defense and government related communication products continue today in our Government Systems Division.
-Products include terminals, control systems, and training terminals for UHF and broadband military satcom; MIDS/Link-16 tactical communication terminals; video data links for UAVs; data messaging processors and software for bringing IP networking to the “tactical edge”; RF communication simulation systems; and secure networking products for encrypting both data communications and data storage within non-secure networks.
+We provide systems and services for military satcom; MIDS/Link-16 tactical communications; unmanned system video data links; data messaging for IP networking to the “tactical edge”; RF communication simulation; and secure networking for encrypting both data communications and data storage within non-secure networks.

 Communications for the Enterprise and Consumers